BuenosTours – Private Buenos Aires Tours

 What do Club Museum and the Eiffel Tower have in common?

-The building is amazing – it really stands out from the rest in this part of San Telmo.
-The sheer size of Club Museum is overwhelming, and upon further research I discovered that it was designed by Gustave Eiffel, of Eiffel Tower fame!
-This old style French influence is apparent from the outside but not so much once you enter.
+The building is quite striking, and it really stands out from the rest in this part of San Telmo.
+The sheer size of Club Museum is nothing short of overwhelming, having been designed by Gustave Eiffel, of Eiffel Tower fame!
+This old style French influence is apparent outside and in.

 There is a huge cluster of giant disco balls hanging from the ceiling and large projection screens playing a mixture of liquor and fashion commercials, and also street scenes from across Europe.
 The floor is wide open in the middle with tables in the front and in the back.
 There are also tables to sit on at the perimeters of the second and third floors, which you need reservations to get.